256-Foundation/Libre-Board-website/README.md

 ## Scope:
 One Project Manager position and one engineer position to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
 This grant has secured funding for:

+* This grant officially launched on April 5, 2025.
 * One project manager to oversee and ensure mission adherence, timeliness, and execution.
 * One engineer to develop the Libre Board hardware.
 * Libre Board specifics: Fully open-source with a variety of I/O standards and versatile compute module configuration.